 In Years 11 and 12 students study up to 10 GCSEs including a common core of subjects comprising English, Religious Studies, PE (non exam) and Mathematics.
-Some students study English Literature and Further Mathematics.
+Some students study English Literature and Further Mathematics as an additional option.
 Students are then enabled to select other GCSE courses from a varied menu of General and Applied GCSEs and equivalents which include:

-Art & Design, Applied Business Studies, Business Studies, Child Development, Construction, Digital Technologies (Multi Media or Computing strand), Double Award Science, Drama, Engineering, English Literature, Food and Nutrition Science, French, Further Maths, Geography, History, Irish, Moving Image, Music, Applied IT, Learning for Life and Work, Occupational Studies, PE, Single Award Science, Spanish, Technology and Design, Travel and Tourism.
+Art & Design, Applied Business Studies, Business Studies, Child Development, Construction, Digital Technologies (Multimedia or Computing strand), Double Award Science, Drama, Engineering, English Literature, Food and Nutrition Science, French, Geography, History, Irish, Motor Vehicle Studies, Moving Image, Music, Applied IT, Learning for Life and Work, Occupational Studies, PE, Single Award Science, Spanish, Technology and Design, Travel and Tourism.
 All students in Key Stage 4 follow a programme in Citizenship and Employability.